seggabriele/virtual_pet/README.md

 ## 1. Introduction

 This project is a virtual pet simulator where the user can adopt a pet (cat or dog), name it, and take care of its' well-being through a graphical interface.
+It also has automatic need decay every 5 minutes while the game is running.
 The game is developed in **Python**, applying **OOP principles**, with animations and a save/load system using **JSON files**.

 ### How to Run the Program